rfuzzo/MWSE/docs/type-definitions-guide.md

 }
 ```

-An example of a value definition, whose type is a table:
+An example of a value property, whose type is a table:

 ```lua
 -- autocomplete\definitions\namedTypes\tes3weatherController\weathers.lua